bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-google-sso-for-bitrise.md

 1. Go back to Bitrise.
 2. Click **Account Settings**.
-3. Click the organization you want to add SAML SSO.
+3. Click the Organization you want to add SAML SSO.
-4. Click the organization's **Single Sign On** button on the left.
+4. Click the Organization's **Single Sign On** button on the left.
 5. Paste the SSO URL to the **Identity provider sign-on URL** field.
 (Remember, you've copied this URL from the **Google IdP Information** window in your Google Admin Console).

    Paste the content of the downloaded certificate to the **Certificate** field.